miohtama/opsec/source/team/index.rst

 Two-factor authentication for admins
 ==============================================================

-**The website administrators use two-factor authentication?** Yes / No
+**Website administrators use two-factor authentication?** Yes / No

-The team members, support personel and other people with the administrative access to the website use two-factor authentication.
+Team members, support personnel and other people with administrative access to the website use two-factor authentication.

-Internet services often provide an administrative site or access where the site managers perform in-house updates, edits and other support tasks.
+Internet services often provide an administrative site or access in which the site managers perform in-house updates, edits and other support tasks.
 This kind of administrative access should be available only through two-factor authentication.

-If the attacker compromises a password of a team member they should not be able to get in to the administrative site.
-Furthermore the administrative access can be limited to VPN or other well-known (office) IPs.
+If the attacker compromises a password of a team member, the attacker should not be able to get into the administrative site.
+Furthermore, administrative access can be limited to VPN or other well-known (office) IPs.

 See also :ref:`two-factor-authentication`.